Selling a Real Estate & PropTech Business in Lisbon

 What Buyers Will Test

 Buyers will test whether the Lisbon story is genuinely relevant for Real Estate & PropTech.
 For Real Estate & PropTech in Lisbon, diligence should be prepared around Lisbon revenue quality, Real Estate & PropTech customer retention, local management continuity, Real Estate & PropTech contract transferability, Lisbon operating risks, and the sector-specific issues that drive value.
-Portfolio title, lease terms, planning status, rent collection quality, development commitments, and valuation methodology usually require specialist review.
+Client money controls, licences, professional indemnity cover, claims history, contract assignment, termination rights, data ownership, cybersecurity, integrations, churn cohorts, and client or property concentration should be reviewed early.

 Preparation Priorities